Blue Man Group (Universal Orlando)

-Blue Man Group was a live residency show by the performance art company of the same name at Universal Orlando Resort that ran from June 6, 2007 until February 1, 2021, and featured the group's unique musical and humorous performances and routines.
-The residency was housed in a new theater in the former Nickelodeon Studios, which was re-zoned into Universal CityWalk Orlando as a stand-alone experience within CityWalk, that required separate admission from the theme parks.
+Blue Man Group was a live residency show by the performance art company of the same name at Universal Orlando Resort that ran from June 6, 2007, until February 1, 2021.
+The residency featured the group's unique musical and humorous performances and routines, housed in a new theater in the former Nickelodeon Studios, which was re-zoned into Universal CityWalk Orlando as a stand-alone experience within CityWalk, that required separate admission from the theme parks.

 As a result of the COVID-19 pandemic in Florida, the Blue Man Group residency closed along with the rest of the resort in March 2020.
 Performances were put on hiatus when the resort re-opened later that year.
 In February 2021, the Blue Man Group announced they would be ending their residency.

 History and design

 On November 9, 2006, Universal Orlando announced that Blue Man Group would have a self-titled live residency at the resort and housed in a new theater; construction began shortly after the announcement.
-The new 1,000-seat theater was housed within Soundstage 18, which was previously occupied by Nickelodeon Studios from 1990 to 2005 at Universal Orlando's production facilities.
-The venue is located behind Universal CitiWalk's Hard Rock Cafe, adjacent to Universal Studios Florida's Hollywood Rip Ride Rockit roller coaster.
+The new 1,000-seat theater was housed within Soundstage 18, which was previously occupied by Nickelodeon Studios from 1990 to 2005 at Universal Orlando's production facilities, behind Universal CityWalk's Hard Rock Cafe.

 The theater's seating was organized into five different "zones", out of which, the Poncho Zone was a highly-probable "splash" zone consisting of the first four rows of the theater that guests would need to wear a poncho included in their purchase of admission.

 In preparation for the rezoning of the building into CityWalk, a walkway was constructed between the Universal Studios Florida theme park and the resort's Hard Rock Cafe, allowing an easy access to the venue's entrance without needing to purchase admission to the theme park.
 The former Nickelodeon Studios entrance at the theme park was turned into an attended exit from the theme park to the venue's entrance.
 The theater was sponsored as the Sharp Aquos Theatre from its opening in June 2007 until 2012.

 Between October and November 2008, the pathway to the venue was temporarily moved for construction of the Hollywood Rip Ride Rockit roller coaster, which opened in 2009.
 In January 2012, the Nickelodeon Kiosk closed in favor for the Blue Man Store, which opened on March 1, 2014.
 In November 2012, the front façade of Soundstage 18 was repainted with a Blue Man holding up the Blue Man Group logo, the "Sharp Aquos Theatre" signage on the awning was removed, the box office was redesigned, and the BMG Gear store was redone as well.
-In February 2016, the venue was expanded and renovated into previously-abandoned areas of the studio with the first floor and lobby area repainted.
+In February 2016, the venue was expanded and renovated into previously abandoned areas of the studio with the first floor and lobby area repainted.